crcn/aerial/examples/playground/README.md

 - [ ] localized DND for elements
 - [ ] move style to class shortcut
 - [ ] CSS inspector
+- [ ] rename visual to stage, visualSettings to stage
+- [ ] use DataStore instead of traversing entire tree
+- [ ] use struct property from synthetic DOM.

 MVP: